-ORDER: The minutes of the hearing will be the court's
+ORDER: The minutes of the hearing will be the court's findings and conclusions.
+The Moving Party shall submit a proposed order after hearing.

-Armando Natera ("Plaintiff") moves for an order permitting him to serve a supplemental complaint against Roger L. Ward and Sandra S. Ward ("Ward Defendants") setting forth allegations which happened after the date of the first amended complaint under Federal Rule of Civil Procedure $15\,(\mathrm{d}).^5$
+Armando Natera ("Plaintiff") moves for an order permitting him to serve a supplemental complaint against Roger L. Ward and Sandra S. Ward ("Ward Defendants") setting forth allegations which happened after the date of the first amended complaint under Federal Rule of Civil Procedure 15(d).5